HiPay Review

 Coverage Analysis

-150 countries claimed on the official site but operational depth is Western Europe.
-Direct office presence in France (Levallois-Perret HQ, Nantes), Belgium, Italy and Portugal. €10bn+ annual processing volume concentrated in EUR-zone ecommerce.
-APAC coverage exists primarily through Alipay and WeChat Pay POS for inbound Chinese tourist transactions in European retail — not local acquiring in mainland China.
-LATAM coverage is minimal.
-North America is processed via standard card rails without local acquiring relationships.
-The 'launch a new country every six months' growth narrative communicated by HiPay over recent years is real but slow — this is a focused European PSP, not a global player like Adyen or Stripe.
+150 countries claimed on the official site, but operational depth is Western Europe.
+Direct office presence in France (Levallois-Perret HQ, Nantes), Belgium, Italy and Portugal. €10bn+ annual processing volume is concentrated in EUR-zone ecommerce.
+APAC coverage exists primarily through Alipay and WeChat Pay POS for inbound Chinese tourist transactions in European retail, not local acquiring in mainland China.
+LATAM coverage is minimal, and North America is processed via standard card rails without local acquiring relationships.
+The 'launch a new country every six months' growth narrative HiPay has communicated over recent years is real but slow: this is a focused European PSP rather than a global player like Adyen or Stripe.

 Regional Breakdown